-Work through entity tax planning for the CPA TCP exam.
-Questions cover entity selection, compensation planning, retirement plan optimization, and tax-efficient business structuring.
+Entity tax planning on the CPA TCP exam covers entity selection and conversion strategies, compensation planning (reasonable compensation, deferred compensation), retirement plan optimization, and tax-efficient business structuring.

 Sample Questions